darkestb4light/netcap/doc/README.txt

 		- match all ports:
 		\d{1,5}, *

-- See ./netcap --help for more information on learn mode options.
+- See netcap --help for more information on learn mode options.

 C. Monitor Mode